autometrics-dev/autometrics-go/.github/pull_request_template.md

   + the docker compose file is valid
   + the application compiles and run
   + alerts are getting triggered in Prometheus
+- [ ] The prometheus example in repository works fine:
+  + the docker compose file is valid
+  + the application compiles and run
+  + alerts are getting triggered in Prometheus
+  + exemplars are accessible on the graph